National Museum of Ireland – Country Life: Gardens

 The original gardens of Turlough House are now maintained by the Office of Public Works and the local authority, Mayo County Council.
-They include a vinery, a special type of greenhouse for grapevines and other fruiting plants, a number of walks, terraces and a sunken garden, the ruins of the original house (occupied 1722-1786) and a section of the Castlebar River, with an artificial lake with islands, and a round tower.
+They include a vinery, a special type of greenhouse for grapevines and other fruiting plants, a number of walks, terraces and a sunken garden, the ruins of the original house (occupied 1722–1786) and a section of the Castlebar River, with an artificial lake with islands, and a round tower.

 Collection

-The National Folklife collection is extensive, comprising around 37,000 items, and only a small part of it is on display at Turlough Park, much of it being in storage there, and the remainder, including large machinery, in the National Museum's storage facility at the former St Conleth's Reformatory School in Daingean, County Offaly, or at the Collections Resource Centre on the edge of Swords near Dublin.
+The National Folklife collection is extensive, comprising around 37,000 items, and only a small part of it is on display at Turlough Park, much of it being in storage there, and the remainder, including large machinery, in the National Museum's storage facility at the former St Conleth's Reformatory School in Daingean, County Offaly, or at the Collections Resource Centre on the edge of Swords, County Dublin.
 There is also a library and archive facility, and access to this, and the unshown items, is available by application.